Lotemn102/hackathon-study-materials/README.md

   <img width="614" alt="image" src="https://user-images.githubusercontent.com/35609587/97493961-6108dd80-196e-11eb-96d8-e8e9cdc4e50b.PNG">
 </p>

-I've added some issues for example.
+I've added some issues for example. <br/>

-We'll be working in that way for splitting the work between us, and keeping track on the project general progress.
+We'll be working in that way for splitting the work between us, and keeping track on the project's general progress. <br/>
 You can try to assign yourself to one of the task, and even work on them if you'd like...